microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 For example, if a user says "I need help building an agent," AI Builder can analyze this request and determine whether they're interested in:
 - No-code/low-code solutions using Copilot Studio's visual interface
-- Pro-code development using VS Code and the Microsoft 365 Agents Toolkit
+- Pro-code development using Visual Studio Code and the Microsoft 365 Agents Toolkit

 This intelligent analysis enables your agent to provide the most relevant help immediately.